type2/website/README.md

 ---

+NOTE:  running local with `vercel dev` none of the headers work.  everything else works, but not that.

 this is BROKEN.  it sorta works. (only because we manually set content-types)

 what's missing is that directory paths don't self-redirect to the trailing slash version:

   "trailingSlash": true,
-fixes it.  sorta.   it means anything w/o extension gets a slash.  which..kinda works...
+fixes it.  sorta.   it means anything w/o extension gets a slash.  which..kinda works...it doesnt do anything for urls with dots in them, lol stupid logic

 example: